Technical diving books

 The Heroic Age of Diving: America's Underwater Pioneers and the Great Wrecks of Lake Erie- Jerry Kuntz

 This is a history of the developments in underwater technology, as applied to commercial applications such as underwater salvage, civil engineering, and warfare.
-It highlights the pioneers of underwater invention and the brave divers that put such technologies into practise.
+It highlights the pioneers of underwater invention and the brave divers that put such technologies into practice.
+Not strictly in the category of technical diving books, but worth a read nonetheless.

 Scuba diving apps